-Although we’re well into spring now, the temps here in the Ozarks were down into the low thirties the other night.
+Although we’re into spring now, the temps here in the Ozarks ventured back into the thirties this week.
 I decided, rather than crank up the heat, yet again, I would embrace this opportunity (and my favorite cozy pajamas).
-I do love a good pot of soup, and this late-season temperature dip gave me the perfect excuse to make a savory, healthy vegetable-beef that’s super hearty without being heavy.
-This wholesome soup is made with whole ingredients and none of the preservatives and chemicals found in the canned version, and a fraction of the sodium.
+I do love a good pot of soup, and this temperature dip gave me the perfect excuse to make a savory, nutritious meal that’s super hearty without being heavy.
+This wholesome Vegetable Beef Soup is made with whole ingredients and none of the preservatives and chemicals found in the canned version, and a fraction of the sodium.
 It’s so much better for you and your family and really doesn’t take that much more effort.
-If you can cut vegetables into relatively-equal-sized pieces, you can make this soup.
+If you can cut vegetables into relatively equal-sized pieces, you can make this soup.
 It’s finished in only about 45 minutes of cooking, and, as with all soups, tastes even better the next day, so it’s a perfect make-ahead meal, too.

 Here’s what you’ll need: